Akram-Adam/Volunteering-platform/README.md

                 Manage posts: edit, update, or delete opportunities.
                 Approve or decline requests from requesters.

+        Requester:
+                Browse opportunities by category, location, or availability.
+                Submit requests for services.
+                Track request status: pending, approved, or declined.

+        Dynamic Role Assignment:
+                Users can switch between roles from their dashboard.
+                Manage requests and opportunities within a single account.

 ## How it works:
         1- Clone Github Repository: https://github.com/Akram-Adam/Volunteering-platform.git
         2- npm install